 Note

-When you use IntelliJ IDEA to import a project, IntelliJ IDEA automatically detects the `pom.xml` file in the project, downloads the required dependency libraries based on the dependencies described in the file, and adds them to the project.
+When you import a project using IntelliJ IDEA, it automatically detects the pom.xml file in the project, downloads the required dependency libraries based on the described dependencies in the file, and adds them to the project.

 View the project.

-Step 2: Build the Tomcat runtime environment for the java-oceanbase-Jfinal project
+Step 3: Set up the Tomcat runtime environment for the java-oceanbase-Jfinal project

-Download the package of Tomcat 8.5.95 from the official website of Apache Tomcat.
-Decompress the package to the directory where you want to install Tomcat.
+Download Tomcat 8.5.95.
+Download the Tomcat 8.5.95 compressed package from the Apache Tomcat official website and decompress it to the directory where you want to install Tomcat.

-In the top navigation bar of IntelliJ IDEA, choose Run > Edit Configurations.
-In the Run/Debug Configurations window, click the plus sign (+) and select Tomcat Server.
-Enter the server name in the Name field.
-On the Configuration tab, select the installed version from the Tomcat sever drop-down list, change the value of Context path to
+In the top toolbar of IDEA, choose Run > Edit Configurations.
+In the Run/Debug Configurations window, click + and select Tomcat Server.
+Enter the server name in the Name field, select the installed Tomcat version in the Configuration drop-down list, set the Context path to

-/, and set SSL port to8080.
-In the Before launch section, click the plus sign (+) and choose Launch Web Browser.
-Click Edit and enterhttp://localhost:8080/hello/getDatain the URL field.
-Click Apply and then click OK.
+/, and set the SSL port to8080.
+In the Before launch drop-down list, click + and select Launch Web Browser.
+Enter the URLhttp://localhost:8080/hello/getDatain the Edit field.
+Click Apply and then OK.

 Run the Tomcat server.

-In the top navigation bar of IntelliJ IDEA, select the Tomcat runtime configuration you just created.
-Click the Run button (a green triangle) to start the Tomcat server.
-You can view the startup logs of the Tomcat server in the Run window of IntelliJ IDEA.
+In the top toolbar of IDEA, select the Tomcat run configuration that you just created.
+Click the green triangle button to start the Tomcat server.
+You can view the startup log of the Tomcat server in the Run window of IDEA.

-Modify the database connection information in the config.properties file based on the obtained connection string mentioned in the "Prerequisites" section.
+Modify the database connection information in the config.properties file based on the information obtained in Step 1: Obtain the connection string of the OceanBase Cloud database.

 Here is an example: